NM-TAFE/civ-ipriot-smiley/INSTRUCTIONS.md

 git clone https://github.com/NM-TAFE/civ-ipriot-smiley.git
 ```

 The project contains various classes.
-Some are "base classes" (also known as super classes), and some are "subclasses," derived from the base classes.
+Some are "base classes" (also known as superclasses), and some are "subclasses," derived from the base classes.

 ---